platformsh/platformsh-docs/sites/friday/src/create-apps/app-reference/composable-image.md

           - xsl
           - pdo_sqlite
       - "nodejs@{{% latest "nodejs" %}}"
-      - "python@{{% latest "python" %}}":
-        extensions:
-          - yq
+      - "python@3.12"

     # Additional frontend configuration
 ```

-The following table presents all properties available at the level just below the unique application name (`frontend` above).
+The following table presents all properties available at the level just below the unique application name (`frontend`
+above).

 The column _Set in instance?_ defines whether the given property can be overridden within a `web` or `workers` instance.
 To override any part of a property, you have to provide the entire property.